masc-ucsc/livehd/docs/Concepts.md

   values.
 A hierarchical attribute allows to have a value per pin, node, or edge for each instance.

+## Working with LGraphs

+`Node`:
+  The Node class is essentially a fancy pointer to an actual node in the hierarchy.
+Information can be stripped from a node by making it a compact node (which preserves the value of `hidx`) or a compact_class node (which does not).
+  A node contains several values that can be used for identification:
+   - `nid`, which returns a type that is unique to the node *within an LGraph*.
+   - `hidx`, which returns a type that uniquely describes the node *within an LGraph*, if the node was passed a `hidx` value upon creation.
+This value can be made unique across the entire hierarchy by ??
+(TODO: find a way to do this that doesn't depend on internal features of LGraph...)
+   - `current_g`, which stores a pointer to the parent LGraph of the node.
+   - `top_g`, which stores a pointer to the root LGraph of the entire hierarchy.
+(TODO: not sure if this is accurate!)
+   - fields containing the node type (lut, and, add, subgraph, etc.)
+  When the connections going to/from a node are queried, the connection information returned will be different depending on if the node contains hierarchy information or not.
+If the node contains no hierarchy information, then the connection possibilities will be limited to nodes within the current LGraph.
+Otherwise, the connections will be traced back through the hierarchy and the original driver will be returned.

+  If the node is created with a node id like n.get_compact().get_nid(), the node id will represent the node id of the actual node.
+If the edges of this node are traversed, then the hidx of the other node will be the hidx *of that node*, not the parent of that node.

+  If the node was created with a nid of Node::Hardcoded_input_nid or Node::Hardcoded_output_nid, then the hidx returned when the edges are traversed is the hidx *of the parent*.

+  The best way to traverse across a hierarchy to get globally unique values:
+  1. find the root hierarchy (lgid of 1?)
+  2. get the reftree (could replace this with an LGraph function)
+  3. do a depth_preorder traversal of the graph
+  4. create a node using the lgraph, the hidx, and some kind of node id
+  5. do stuff with that node - all edges and stuff will be automatically filled since the node you created is a pointer.

+  TODO: when you call get_down_nodes_map, are all the nodes subgraph nodes? yes!

+`Node_pin`:
+  Node pins contain both an index (representing the node that the pin is connected to) and a port id (which is used to uniquely identify the node *within an LGraph*).

+`Sub_node`:
+  A Sub_node stores a complete list of all the inputs and outputs of an LGraph, as well as the physical locations of said inputs and outputs.

+`LGraph`:
+  The LGraph class stores graph information.
+An LGraph does not contain information to uniquely identify it (TODO: does it?), but it does contain plenty of methods for querying various attributes of a node within the LGraph from a given `nid` value.
+  Iterators:
+   - each_sub_fast_direct (all children, goes over every node)
+   - each_sub_fast_unique (all children, skips repeated instantiations of the same lgraph)

+  Graph inputs and outputs are treated as special nodes with hardcoded id values.

+Various classes have dump() methods, which print information about the class for debugging purposes.

 ## Traversal Algorithms

 There are 3 main traversals algorithms fast, forward, and backward.